doctrine/dbal/UPGRADE.md

 # Upgrade to 4.0

+## Removed `SchemaDiff::$orphanedForeignKeys`

+The functionality of automatically dropping the foreign keys referencing the tables being dropped has been removed.

 ## BC Break: Removed registration of user defined functions for SQLite

 DBAL does not register functions for SQLite anymore.
 The following functions